Logiqx/ukwa-slalom/README.md

 * One discard when there have been 4 or 5 events with official racing
 * Two discards when there have been 6 or 7 events with official racing

-It should be noted that attendance points (ATT 0.0) and absence points (ABS 2.0) are non-discardable.
+It should be noted that attendance points (ATT 0.0) and absence points (ABS 2.0) cannot be discarded.

 ## Events